ACRLab/snazzy/paper/paper.md

 During curation, researchers can modify data analysis parameters, which are persisted in a JSON configuration file and utilized by the core analysis code across different machines and users.
 Finally, a large number of different metrics derived from ∆F/F, CNS length, and peaks can be visualized and plotted using the GUI.

-![Figure 4: GUI for data validation, curation, visualization and plotting.
+![GUI for data validation, curation, visualization and plotting.
 Initial GUI screen.
 A ∆F/F trace (white) and the corresponding peaks (magenta dots) are shown.
 The low-passed signal (green line) is used as a reference to determine peaks.